-Our Company has received written consent from the Statutory Auditors, Price Waterhouse Chartered Accountants LLP, Chartered Accountants to include its name as an expert under Section 26 of the Companies Act, 2013 in this Draft Prospectus in relation to the reports of the Statutory Auditors dated February 16, 2018, on the Reformatted Financial Information of our Company and the Unaudited Condensed Interim Financial Statements of the our Company dated February 16, 2018, included this Draft Prospectus and such consent has not been withdrawn up to the time of delivery of this Draft Prospectus.
-In this regard, the Statutory Auditors have given consent to be referred to as expert in this Draft Prospectus only in accordance with the requirements of the Companies Act, 2013 and solely in the context of this Issue.
+Our Company has received written consent from the Statutory Auditors, Price Waterhouse Chartered Accountants LLP, Chartered Accountants dated February 27, 2018 to include its name as an expert under Section 26 of the Companies Act, 2013 in this Prospectus in relation to the reports of the Statutory Auditors dated February 16, 2018, on the Reformatted Financial Information of our Company and the Unaudited Condensed Interim Financial Statements of the our Company, included in this Prospectus and such consent has not been withdrawn up to the time of delivery of this Prospectus.

+In this regard, the Statutory Auditors have given consent to be referred to as expert in the Draft Prospectus and Prospectus only in accordance with the requirements of the Companies Act, 2013 and solely in the context of this Issue.